alextanhongpin/how-to-explain/README.md

 - Usage: database, cache and message broker
 - Data structures: strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries

+## Solidity

+Solidity is a contract-oriented, high-level language whose syntax is similar to that of JavaScript and it is designed to target the Ethereum Virtual Machine (EVM).